PepperTux/peppertux-godot/README.md

 * Wansti - Made music for SuperTux (Most, if not all of the music for SuperTux is used here)
 * Jonfx1007 - Improved SuperTux's forest tileset (The slopes from that improvement are used here)
 * Weluvgoatz - Snow fort tiles (used as sand tiles here with the saturation reduced and with it also being recolored)

+If I didn't mention someone who worked on SuperTux who has stuff they made used here, it was most likely on accident, please tell me if I didn't mention someone!

 ### Everyone Else
 * Lukas Nystrand (Mortimer Twang) - Mortimer's Chipdisko